Probate Q&A Series

 Detailed Answer

-Under North Carolina’s Estates Code, Chapter 28A, Article 2, you begin probate by filing a petition with the clerk of superior court in the county where the decedent lived.
-The clerk reviews the will, issues letters testamentary and records them in the court file (N.C.
+Under North Carolina law, Chapter 28A, Article 2, you begin probate by applying for probate and letters with the clerk of superior court in the county where the decedent lived.
+The clerk reviews the will and issues letters testamentary (N.C.
 Gen. Stat. § 28A-2-1).
 As the personal representative, you must inventory estate assets, notify heirs and creditors, file tax returns and request approval for final distributions.

 Some estates qualify for a simplified procedure.
-If the decedent left no real property and total personal property is under $20,000, you may use the small estate affidavit process after 45 days (N.C.
+If the decedent left no real property and the value of the personal property, less liens and encumbrances, does not exceed $20,000, or $30,000 if the surviving spouse is entitled to all of the property, you may use the collection by affidavit procedure after 30 days (N.C.
 Gen. Stat. § 28A-19-1).
 While this procedure reduces paperwork, mistakes can still lead to delays or personal liability.

 Probate involves legal requirements and court rules.
 Filing incorrect forms or missing deadlines can incur fees.
 Miscalculating debts or distributions may expose you to personal risk.
 If disputes or creditor claims arise, you face court hearings and legal arguments.
 A lawyer can guide you through each step, help you avoid common pitfalls and ensure you meet statutory obligations.